SERVICES COMING SOON • The Competition has a current Festival Participation Agreement, but has not yet posted a Call For Entries.

 (If your feature-length film is selected, the festival will also request the following items to maximize exposure for your film: posters, director's photo, trailers, clips.)

-If selected, exhibition prints or tapes must be sent to the festival prepaid to arrive by February 1, 2014.
-Return or forward shipping will be covered by the festival.
+If selected, exhibition prints or tapes must be sent to the festival prepaid to arrive by February 1, 2017.
+ONLY return shipping will be covered by the festival.

 The festival does not pay rental fees.
 We choose instead to invest our resources in producing the best possible showcase for your work and promoting your work as widely as possible.

-For frequently asked questions, visit the website at www.caamedia.org
+For frequently asked questions, visit the website at caamedia.org

 TERMS AND CONDITIONS